langjam/jam0001/guitarvydas/README.md

 Transpile drawings to code using drawio, PROLOG, Ohm-JS.

+Use 2 drawings to describe 1 (very, very simple) problem.

+Use 4 languages to transpile the 2 drawings.

 Components on the drawings are concurrent by default.

 Four transpilers (languages) are created: